 A nor'easter could drop several inches of snow on New York City, New England

-A nor'easter is slated to pummel the Mid-Atlantic and New England with high winds, coastal flooding and up to a foot of snow in some areas starting Monday evening.
+A nor'easter is set to pummel the Mid-Atlantic and New England with high winds, coastal flooding and up to a foot of snow in some areas starting Monday evening.

 Officials in multiple states are preparing for what could be the heaviest snowfall in several years.
 Parts of New York City could see at least 6 inches of snow, while somewhere between 8 inches to a foot could fall in Boston.